On this page you can find:

 Letter for Applicant Living in a Residential Caretaker Facility

 Letter for Applicant who Receives Services from NYS OPWDD; NYS OMH; NYS DOH; NYC DOHMH or one of their Providers

 Letter for on Organization Acting as the Social Security Representative Payee for an Applicant

 The IDNYC Brochure is multilingual and has the basic information in English, Spanish (Español), Chinese (简化字), Russian (Русский язык), Haitian Kreole (Kreyòl ayisyen), Korean (한국어), and Bengali (বাংলা).

 Some of the enrollment center locations on this brochure have have changed their days / hours of operations.
 For the up-to-date information on our enrollment centers and their hours visit our Locations page.

 IDNYC Brochures are also available in the following languages:

-The 2016 IDNYC Benefits Guide is a multilingual brochure that provides an overview of the key benefits associated with the IDNYC card in English, Spanish (Español), Chinese (简化字), and Russian (Русский язык).
+The 2017 IDNYC Benefits Guide is a multilingual brochure that provides an overview of the key benefits associated with the IDNYC card in English, Spanish (Español), Chinese (简化字), and Russian (Русский язык).
 Additional translations of the 2017 Benefits Guide will be available in the near future, please continue to check this page for updates.

 This multi-language brochure explains the advantages of opening a bank or credit union account, and lists the financial institutions that accept IDNYC as primary identification when opening an account.
 The brochure is written in English, Spanish (Español), Chinese (简化字), Russian (Русский язык), Haitian Creole (Kreyòl Ayisyen), Korean (한국어), and Arabic (العربية).